Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 My entire body is trembling.

 I receive a private message.
 Someone whose kid recognized the ones in the pictures.
-Had the photos still been posted, I would have deleted them.
+Had the photos still been posted, I would have deleted them at this point.

 I go to bed feeling ashamed, confused, threatened.